jandelgado/jled/README.md

 Use the `LowActive()` modifier  when the connected LED is low active.
 All output will be inverted by JLed (i.e. instead of x, the value of 255-x will be set).

+### Controlling a group of Leds

+TODO - describe JLedSequence class

 ## Platform notes